InsightSoftwareConsortium/GetYourBrainTogether/HCK02_2023_Allen_Institute_Hybrid/README.md

 <img alt="Get Your Brain Together HCK02" src="logos/banner.png">

-# Welcome to the web page for the 2nd Get Your Brain Together Hackathon !
+# Welcome to the 2nd Get Your Brain Together Hackathon !

 ## What?